zackmore/mpvue-intro/article.md

 ![select dist path; input AppID](imgs/2.png)

-And you will get the **Hello World**.
+And you will get the **Hello World** page.

 ![the developer tool](imgs/3.png)

 This is the quickstart demo page from mpvue template.
-You could goto the vuex demo page to check if vuex works.
+You could also goto the vuex demo page to check if vuex works.

 ### Vuex